stefanfortune/Social-Media-Business-marketer-/README.md

-# 📱 Social Media Managing Prototype
+# 📱 Social Media Manager

 This Social Media Managing prototype is designed to **convert raw user text into AI-generated captions specifically for X (Twitter)**.
 It also supports uploading user media content and automates the posting process based on the user’s scheduled time.